 The Greater Good Science Center is an interdisciplinary research center devoted to the scientific understanding of happy and compassionate individuals, strong social bonds, and altruistic behavior.
 While serving the traditional tasks of a UC Berkeley research center—fostering groundbreaking scientific discoveries—the GGSC is unique in its commitment to helping people apply scientific research to their lives.

-The Mindfulness in Education Network was established in 2001 by a group of educators, students of Zen Master Thich Nhat Hanh, Zen Master and peace activist nominated for the Nobel Peace Prize by Dr. Martin Luther King, Jr. Members of the network view mindfulness as an antidote to the growing stress, conflict and confusion in educational settings as well as an invaluable gift to give students.
-The purpose of the network is to facilitate communication among all educators, parents, students and others interested in promoting contemplative practice (mindfulness) in educational settings.
+The Mindfulness in Education Network was established in 2001 by a group of educators, students of Thich Nhat Hanh, Zen Master and peace activist nominated for the Nobel Peace Prize by Dr. Martin Luther King, Jr. Members of the network view mindfulness as an antidote to the growing stress, conflict and confusion in educational settings as well as an invaluable gift to give students.
+The purpose of the network is to facilitate communication among all educators, parents, students and any others interested in promoting contemplative practice (mindfulness) in educational settings.
 MiEN offers conferences and Days of Mindfulness designed to support educators at all levels in their practice.